bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 }
 ```
 ## Experiment-2b
-* Same example with several particles moving and rebounding on the edges of the canvas.
+* Adding several particles moving and rebounding on the edges of the canvas.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/ByeBwqW5Q)